wetkeyboard/rust-examples/README.md

 - [Immutability](./functional_programming/immutability//): Couple examples of immutability in Rust.
 - [Higher Order Functions](./functional_programming/higher-oreder-functions/): Couple examples for Higher Order Functions in Rust.
 - [Function composition](./functional_programming/function-composition/): Couple examples for Function composition in Rust.

+# Network
+- [Simple HTTP server](./network/basic-http-server/): It shows how to create a very simple HTTP server in Rust without using external library.

+# Streams
+- [Simple streaming](./streams/sensor_stream/): It shows how to create a very simple HTTP sensor data writing and reading solution.

 Each directory contains an example showcasing a specific topic in Rust.
 Click on the links to navigate to the respective examples and learn more about them.